FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/docker.md

 a846dc34e23b   fiscoorg/fiscobcos:v3.6.0    "/usr/local/bin/fisc…"   47 seconds ago   Up 45 seconds                        roottestnodes127.0.0.1node1
 de8b704d51a2   fiscoorg/fiscobcos:v3.6.0    "/usr/local/bin/fisc…"   47 seconds ago   Up 45 seconds                        roottestnodes127.0.0.1node3
 ```
-If the container status is UP, the node starts normally.。
+If the container status is UP, the node starts normally。

-For more information about docker, see the docker documentation.: [https://docs.docker.com/](https://docs.docker.com/)
+For more information about docker, see the docker documentation: [https://docs.docker.com/](https://docs.docker.com/)

 ## 6. View Nodes

-You can check the log to confirm whether the number of p2p connections and consensus of the node are normal.。
+You can check the log to confirm whether the number of p2p connections and consensus of the node are normal。

 - View the number of nodes connected to node node0